Reggie Cannon: Boavista

 On September 9, 2020, FC Dallas announced that they had reached an agreement with Portuguese side Boavista F.C. for the transfer of Cannon in a deal worth up to $3.5 million, along with a 25–50% sell-on fee.
 He debuted for Boavista in the team's 2020–21 Primeira Liga opener against C.D.
 Nacional; the game ended in a 3–3 draw.

-Cannon was sent off for the first time as a professional on November 5, 2021 in the 58th minute of a 5–2 home loss to F.C.
+Cannon was sent off for the first time as a professional on November 5, 2021, in the 58th minute of a 5–2 home loss to F.C.
 Famalicão, for a foul on Iván Jaime.
+In the 2022–23 season, he was sent off two more times: in a 4–1 home loss to city rivals FC Porto, and in a 1–0 win over Gil Vicente F.C. also at the Estádio do Bessa.

+In June 2023, Cannon unilaterally terminated his contract, alleging unpaid wages.
+Boavista chairman Vítor Murta denied the claims and said that he would go to court.

+Queens Park Rangers

+On September 26, 2023, Cannon officially joined English club Queens Park Rangers on a free transfer, signing a four-year deal.
+He left the club by mutual consent on the 30th of August 2024.

+Colorado Rapids

+On 11 September 2024, Cannon was announced at Colorado Rapids on a three and a half year contract, with the option for a further year.

 International career

 On October 16, 2018, Cannon made his first senior appearance for the United States men's national soccer team in a friendly against Peru, which finished 1–1.
 He made the cut for the 2019 CONCACAF Gold Cup, due to Tyler Adams's injury, and played four matches including the 1–0 final loss to Mexico.

 Cannon faced strong competition at right-back from DeAndre Yedlin and Sergiño Dest.
-On June 6, 2021 he came on as a substitute for the former for the second half of extra time, as the United States defeated Mexico 3–2 in the CONCACAF Nations League final.
+On June 6, 2021, he came on as a substitute for the former for the second half of extra time, as the United States defeated Mexico 3–2 in the CONCACAF Nations League final.
 Three days later, he scored his first senior international goal in a 4–0 friendly win over Costa Rica at the Rio Tinto Stadium.
 He made four appearances at the 2021 CONCACAF Gold Cup, as second-choice to Shaq Moore and starting only in the 1–0 win over Mexico in the final on August 1.

-Cannon was not chosen for the 2022 FIFA World Cup, as Dest and Moore were selected at right-back.
+Cannon was not chosen for the 2022 FIFA World Cup, as Dest, Moore, Scally, and Yedlin were selected at right-back.